 You need free range to do what you want, when you want.
 A learning schedule that demands you sit down and learn from 1-3 pm on a Tuesday afternoon – and retain what you’ve learned, ideally – isn’t very realistic.
 The other priorities in your life are tough to ignore simply because a mandatory online webinar is starting.

-At Red Angle, we’re obsessed with customizing free-range learning programs to help our Clients.
-For example, the students at Purdue’s Building Construction Management program.
+.
 We’re entering our second year of our partnership with Boilermaker U. as the students of BCM 457 – Construction Safety – learn Safety Spanish as well.

 Students will learn the most critical Safety terms to communicate with Latinos on the jobsite in their language of preference: Spanish.
 Latinos are nearly 2x as likely to be injured or killed on the job.
 Preparing the next generation of construction managers to connect with Spanish-speaking workers is critical.